 The Coronavirus Job Retention Scheme (furlough) allows employers to ‘furlough’ (i.e. put on a leave of absence) employees that cannot work for a number of reasons including because the business has been forced to close, or because there is no work to do, as a result of coronavirus.
 It has been extended across the UK until 30 September 2021.

-The new scheme will support workers who were on the payroll on or before 30 October 2020, and will allow firms to furlough workers for at least 7 consecutive calendar days.
-Employers will be able to rehire and furlough workers who were employed and on the payroll as of 23 September 2020, but have since been made redundant.
+The scheme supports workers who were on the payroll on or before 2 March 2021, and allows firms to furlough workers for at least 7 consecutive calendar days.
 Flexible furloughing, where the employee works some of their hours, is permitted, as is full-time furloughing.

 - In July 2021, the UK Government will pay 70% of wages up to a maximum of £2,187.50 per month, the employer will pay 10% of wages up to £312.50, and will continue to pay pension contributions and employer National Insurance Contributions.